Author Guidelines

 Abstract

-The abstract summarizes all article content, including introduction, aim, method, result, analysis, and conclusion, 200-250 words.
-Use Arial Narrow 10 regular, single line spacing, paragraph: justified alignment.
+The abstract is the summary of all article content, including introduction, aim, method, result, analysis, conclusion, and recommendation, 200-250 words.
+Use Arial 10 regular, single line spacing, paragraph: justified alignment.
+Keywords should included and please use the MeSH.

 Introduction

-All articles must be written with single line spacing, first line indentation: 1 cm, fonts: Arial Narrow 11 regular; 7-10 pages, including references.
-The introduction provides the state of the art of the study and consists of an adequate background, the previous research, and the significance of the study to show the scientific merit or novelties of the paper.
+All articles must be written with single line spacing, first line indentation: 1 cm, and fonts: Arial 11 regular.
+The introduction provides the state of the art of the study.
+It consists of an adequate background, the previous research, and the study's significance to show the paper's scientific merit or novelties.
+Please write the title of the sub-sections correctly.
+Please write the citation correctly, as in this example (Citation, 0000).
 Aim(s) should be written here.

 Method

-The method should describe the type of research, design, population, sample, sampling technique, place and time, instrument, data collection, data analysis, interpretation, and ethical declaration.
+The method should describe the type of research, design, population and sample, sampling technique, intervention (if needed), place and time, instrument and data collection, data analysis, interpretation, and ethical declaration.

 Result

 Results describe the major findings of the study.
-It should be clear, concise, and can be reported on texts or graphics.
-Please provide some introduction for the information presented in tables or images.
+It should be clear and concise and can be reported on texts or graphics.
+Please provide an introduction to the information presented in tables or images.
 If results are separated into some sub-sections, please follow the example in the template.
 If you choose the table as the data presentation tool, please choose the open table (only use the horizontal lines), table position: center, sentences position: center, and title position: top.

 Discussion

-In this section, please do not repeat what you wrote in the introduction, but you should explain your finding, support, compare and contrast with the previous study.
-The discussion must be clear and explain the answer to the research question.
+In this section, please do not repeat what you wrote in the introduction, but you should explain your findings, support, compare, and contrast with the previous study.
+The discussion must be clear, and the answer to the research question must be explained.
 Explain your novelty in the discussion section.
-In addition, you can explain the finding that can contribute to nursing or health sciences.
+In addition, you can explain the findings that can contribute to nursing or health sciences.
 Explore the significance of the results of the study.
 You can add study limitations here.

 Conclusion